-- 4.1 Candidates do not need to be directly supervised at all times.
-The use of resources, including the internet, is not tightly prescribed. - 4.2 Subject teachers must always check the subject-specific requirements issued by the awarding body.
-AGGS will ensure that: - There is sufficient supervision of every candidate to enable work to be authenticated; - The work that an individual candidate submits for assessment is their own. - Work may be completed outside of the centre without direct supervision, provided that subject teachers are confident that the work produced is the candidate's own.
-Candidates may normally: - Have unlimited access to electronic and printed resources; - Use the internet without restriction; - Work in groups. - Where candidates work in groups, the subject teacher should keep a record of each candidate's contribution.
+- Studenst and parents/carers are informed by letter of the JCQ guidance around the use of Al in qualification assessment - There is sufficient supervision of every candidate to enable work to be authenticated; - The work that an individual candidate submits for assessment is their own. - Work may be completed outside of the centre without direct supervision, provided that subject teachers are confident that the work produced is the candidate's own.
+Candidates may normally: - Have unlimited access to electronic and printed resources, including the internet; - Work in groups - Where candidates work in groups, the subject teacher should keep a record of each candidate's contribution.